MicrosoftDocs/win32/desktop-src/Msi/installer-products.md

-﻿---
+---
-Description: 'The Products property is a read-only property that returns a StringList object enumerating the set of all products installed or advertised for the current user and machine.' ms.assetid: '5c210827-a7cc-4358-bfe6-4d8e9767bd8c'
+Description: The Products property is a read-only property that returns a StringList object enumerating the set of all products installed or advertised for the current user and machine. ms.assetid: 5c210827-a7cc-4358-bfe6-4d8e9767bd8c
-title: 'Installer.Products property'
+title: Installer.Products property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.Products property